-The Datastore is where Snagit will store all of the captures (video and images) for a particular user.
+The Datastore is where Snagit will store all of the captures (video and images) for a user.
 The Datastore is also what makes up the Library within the Snagit Editor, where the user is able to organize their captures.
-The captures are maintained using the Snagit900.SDF file within the Datastore.
+The captures are maintained using the Snagit900.SDF file in the Datastore.

 - Where is the user profile information being stored (local disk, network path)?